P. J. Ruttledge: Cabinet positions

+Minister of Justice

+During Ruttledge's tenure as Minister for Justice, three IRA men were executed for IRA activities but eight others had their death sentences commuted.
+Ruttledge worked to suppress a movement he considered to be fascist (the Blueshirts).
+In February 1933 he had their leader Eoin O'Duffy removed from his position as the Commissioner of the Irish national police force - the Garda Síochána.
+In 1934 Ruttledge introduced anti-fascist legislation that would prevent the Blueshirts from wearing their uniforms in public (also known as the Blueshirts Bill).

+In 1937 Ruttledge banned the annual IRA Easter Rising commemoration in Castlebar, County Mayo.
+Violence ensued with police baton charging marchers with numerous injuries and 13 arrests for Civil Disobedience (including future hunger striker Jack McNeela).

 Ruttledge died in 1952 while still a member of the Dáil.
-He was described by the Irish Times as 'a gentle, kind and upright man'.
-He married Helena Roddy in 1920, and they had one son who died young and three daughters.
-A horsebreeder, he was a member of the Turf Club and won the Irish Derby with Mondragon in 1939.
+He was described by The Irish Times as 'a gentle, kind and upright man'.
+He married Helena Roddy in 1928, and they had one son who died young and three daughters.
+A horse breeder, he was a member of the Turf Club and won the Irish Derby with Mondragon in 1939.